drfknoble/tensorflow_projects/saving_and_loading/README.md

 # Usage

-To run the main.py script, browse to getting_started directory and run the following command in a command line window:
+To run the main.py script, browse to saving_and_loading directory and run the following command in a command line window:

     python main.py